Business & Management

 As part of their offer nest host and deliver regular enterprise courses, including Route to Startup with workshops covering development of business ideas, finances and principles of sales and marketing.

-If you have a question for nest then please email the team on email@example.com or attend one of the regular enterprise clinics hosted in Purple Door on Wednesdays from 2pm until 4pm or Fridays from 9.30am until 11.30am.
+If you have a question for nest then please email the team on email@example.com or attend one of the regular enterprise clinics hosted in the Careers and Employability Centre on Wednesdays from 2pm until 4pm or Fridays from 9.30am until 11.30am.
 There’s no need to book an appointment, just drop-in!

 Tips for success when looking for experience